CodeWithJV/holochain-challenge-3/README.md

 The file contains many functions for implementing validation rules, however you will notice that in most of the functions, there isn't alot going on.

-#### 3. Implement a validation rule to make sure that the content of the comment attempting to be created is < 15 charactors long
+#### 3. Implement a validation rule to make sure that the content of the comment attempting to be created or updated is < 15 charactors long

 Validation rules may seem like they are complicated, but under the hood, they are simple logical checks.